- Crack Drug Facts

 How Long Crack Stays In Your System

 There are additional factors that contribute to the length that crack stays in your system, however.
-For instance, how much crack you typically smoke and how frequently you do so may change how long it stays in your system.
+How much you smoke and how often you use it can affect how long it stays in your system.
 The more and longer you consume the drug, the longer it will stay in your system.

 How To Identify Crack Paraphernalia